 And at Starz, as some of our direct competitors change their strategies and broaden their brands, we have the opportunity to be the number one premium, pure-play subscription service.
 So in our space, we’re a giant.

 WS: How has COVID-19 affected Lionsgate’s location-based entertainment attractions?

 FELTHEIMER: They’re already resuming operations and showing evidence of a lot of pent-up consumer demand.
-Our state-of-the-art indoor theme park in China reopened in June to great attendance.
+Our state-of-the-art indoor theme park in China reopened last June to great attendance.
 In Dubai, we’ve drawn up plans to expand our Lionsgate zone [at Motiongate] with the addition of two new advanced technology rides.
-We’re planning new outdoor theme parks in the U.S. and Asia, and all of the smaller attractions like The Hunger Games: The Exhibition and the Official SAW Escape Room are open or reopening soon.
+We’re planning new outdoor theme parks in the U.S. and Asia, and all of the smaller attractions like The Hunger Games: The Exhibition and the Official SAW Escape Room are open or reopening.
 We also have multiple film and television properties being adapted to the Broadway stage by world-class producers.
 Location-based entertainment is a great extension of our intellectual property that provides a robust return because we invest very little incremental cash.
 We love these businesses, and Jen Brown [executive VP and head of global live, interactive and location-based entertainment] and her team are doing a great job growing them for us.

 WS: How do you see the film and television business after the pandemic?

 FELTHEIMER: Beginning with our work environment, we’ve learned that people can be very productive working from home.
 As long as we provide the right technology to support them, employees can work equally long hours but within the context of more flexible workdays that allow them to take care of their family obligations.
 We will continue to measure our productivity, but I believe that office space requirements may change in the future as we continue to become more efficient from our learnings.